 Terrance Coffie is a 2017 graduate of New York University’s Silver School of Social-Work, where he earned his BSW and MSW with a focus in criminal justice policy and reform.
 Terrance is currently employed at The Doe Fund, as the PR Coordinator-RWA America.
 During his tenure at NYU, Terrance interned at McSilver Institute for Poverty Policy and Research.
 Terrance was named the 2017 NASW-NYC Alex Rosen Student of the Year, the 2016/2017 Excellence in Leadership’s Award Recipient and NYU’s 2016 President’s Service Award Recipient for his development of the College Pathways Program, and led to the founding of Educate Don’t Incarcerate, which assists young men of color and the formerly incarcerated in obtaining higher educational opportunities.
 His work has been highlighted in Chaney, J.R., & Schwartz, J. (with Coffie, T.) (2017).
 Chpt.
 13: Race, Education and Reintegrating Formerly Incarcerated Citizen.
 NY.
 Lexington Books.

-Jasmin Collazo is a New Jersey Licensed Clinical Social Worker who graduated from NYU’s Silver School of Social Work with her MSW in 2014.
+Dr. Jasmin Collazo is a New Jersey Licensed Clinical Social Worker who graduated from NYU’s Silver School of Social Work with her DSW in May 2021.
 Jasmin currently serves in multiple roles as a practicing clinician in her own private practice and as a Director for a tech company that serves adolescents and young adults.
-Through her experiences working with various types of traumas, Jasmin is currently pursuing her Doctor of Social Welfare degree at NYU Silver focused on trauma-informed policing.
+Through her experiences working with various types of traumas, Jasmin focused her Doctor of Social Welfare degree at NYU Silver on trauma-informed policing and police reform.
 Jasmin is beginning to work with local police departments to develop training and programming on mental health and trauma-informed community policing.
-In 2020, Jasmin has recently published work in the Clinical Social Work Journal on clinical challenges and treatments for law enforcement officers.
+Jasmin continues to publish work, such as in the Clinical Social Work Journal on clinical challenges and treatments for law enforcement officers (2020).

 Gerri K. Connaught is a PhD Candidate at the NYU Silver School of Social Work.
 She obtained her MSW from the Silberman School of Social Work at CUNY Hunter College and is a licensed master social worker.
 Her clinical experience includes working with various student populations—such as first-generation college students, student veterans, and adult learners—in transitioning into life as college students.